Failed to send rejoin request to – How to solve related issues

 Opster Team

-This guide will help you check for common problems that cause the log ” Failed to send rejoin request to ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: discovery-azure-classic.
+This guide will help you check for common problems that cause the log ” failed to send rejoin request to [{}] ” to appear.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: request, discovery.

 Log Context

-Log “Failed to send rejoin request to [{}]” classname is ZenDiscovery.java.
+Log “failed to send rejoin request to [{}]” classname is ZenDiscovery.java.

 We extracted the following from Elasticsearch source code for those seeking an in-depth context :